husa/timer.js/readme.md

 ## TODO

 - add support for high-performance measuring, something like measureStart() and measureStop() that returns elapsed time in ms between start and stop
-- add .option() function to define multiple options as an object
-- rework extending functionality for defaultOptions